Double8 – MTB & MTB – EA

 Championnat Régional VTTAE Label

-An event designed to accommodate E-MTB, the Double8 has been awarded the FFC’s Championnat Régional VTT AE label.
+As an event designed to accommodate eMTB, the Double8 has been awarded the FFC’s Championnat Régional VTT AE label.

 Double8 ranking categories